-Wednesday 16 October: Our Thames Centennial Pool remains closed today to allow the water temperature to increase after the boiler broke down on the weekend.
-The pool will reopen tomorrow morning at 6am.
-We apologise for any inconvenience this may cause.
+Note: On 22 January 2020, Thames Centennial Pool will be closed from 8am until 3:30pm due to a planned power outage while Genesis Energy carries out some network maintenance.
+The 3:30pm reopening time is dependent on Genesis finishing their work on schedule.
 About the Pool The 25m, wood burner heated, Council-staffed facility has a growing reputation for producing some of the country’s best competitive juniors with youngsters who’ve moved through the lessons now attending squad training.
 Thames Centennial Pool staff are making a huge splash with the facility drawing record numbers of bathers and a contingent of swimmers graduating from the team’s Learn-to-Swim and Academy training into junior national competitions and even on to the Olympic Games.
 With alumni like Helena Gasson making waves on the world stage and breaking New Zealand records, it is hardly surprising young swimmers are working hard to swim through the ranks and follow her stellar example.
 The facility offers a range of learn to swim and training opportunities as well as ensuring space for relaxation and a bit of fun.
 Follow the links below for more information on our Learn to Swim, Academy and Fun and Fitness programmes at the pool.
 Learn to Swim Academy Fitness and Fun Swimming NZ Gold Certification In February 2019, Swimming New Zealand accredited Thames Centennial Pool's Swim Cool Swim School with Gold status, their highest certification.
 This means that our pool delivers to the highest possible standards within the Swimming New Zealand structure.
 Our pool's programmes, regulatory and safety standards are of the highest level in the country.
 Not every pool that offers swimming lessons has Swimming NZ accreditattion, so this is a positive reflection on the high quality of the swimming instruction.
 In late 2018, Thames Centennial Pool reached Bronze certification and soon after the swim school jumped Silver to go straight to Gold.
 Our pool also scored a coup in early 2019 with a grant of $8,000 worth of life-saving equipment donated by Boat Safety New Zealand.
 This gear, including the boat and life vests pictured below, has now been incorporated into swim lessons to teach water safety and life-saving skills.
 "Katrina Price, our Swim School Co-ordinator, has been responsible for the growth of the swim school and put a tremendous amount of work into getting our gold award," Paul Dufty, our Council's Recreation Manager says.
 "The boat safety resources and program has also been driven by Katrina,” says Mr Dufty.
 "We deliver to over 350 swimmers per term, plus we have our school holiday lessons.
 We're at full capacity for our term one swim school (2019) and had to turn some late enrolments away."
 "If numbers continue to track the way they are we will look into opening up more classes in the future but this puts pressure on pool space for the general public and squads.
 We’re outgrowing the current pool,” Mr Dufty says.
 “The pool staff are doing the best they can with what they have got but are limited to how many people they can deliver to because of the current facility.”
 With Thames Centennial Pool needing to be replaced by 2027, we're moving forward with finding a site for the new swimming pool to replace Thames Centennial Pool, with a location at the south end of the Sir Keith Park Memorial Airfield in Thames chosen for further investigation.
 You can read more about the Thames replacement pool project here.
 Photo: Thames Centennial Pool staff, including Katrina Price (far left, front, and Paul Dufty, far right) are delighted with life-saving equipment donated by Boat Safety New Zealand.
 Contact us: 105 Mackay Street, Thames, 07 868 8441Email: email@example.com Prices All fees and charges are inclusive of GST.
 Note: Other charges may be included in the price list throughout the year as new programmes are developed.
 These can be found on the Thames Centennial Pool website (www.tcdc.govt.nz/swim - Services A to Z - Thames Centennial Pool) and at the Centennial Pool complex.
 Swimming Pools - Thames Centennial PoolUnits2019/2020 Admission Fees: Adult 1 swim $4.50 Child / Students / Senior Citizen 1 swim $3.50 Pre-schoolers 1 swim $1.00 Family - 2 Adults, 2 Children (children 5yr -15yrs) 1 swim $10.50 Admission Concession Cards: Adult Concessions: 10 swim concession 10 swims $37.00 30 swim concession 30 swims $102.00 60 swim concession 60 swims $194.00 Child / Student / Senior Citizen Concessions: 10 swim concession 10 swims $28.00 30 swim concession 30 swims $78.00 60 swim concession 60 swims $148.00 SWIM ALL ACTIVITIES YEAR ROUND*(*Excludes all levels of LTS, Squad,Lane/Pool hire).
 Unlimited use $1,000.00 Learn To Swim (LTS):Fees for LTS must be paid in advance and are non-refundable.
 One child 10 lessons $75.00 Two children 10 lessons $140.00 Three children 10 lessons $200.00 Intensive Holiday Block Lessons 8 lessons $60.00 Aquarobics: Aquarobics Adult 1 session $5.50 10 sessions $50.00 Aquarobics Seniors 1 session $4.50 10 sessions $40.00 Pool/Lane Hire: Lane Hire 1 hour $50.00 Pool hire. - (Non-school) ½ day (up to 3 hours)Entry fee per swimmer $180.00+$1.00 1 day (up to 8 hours)Entry fee per swimmer $350.00+$1.00 Pool hire. - (School) ½ day (up to 3 hours)Entry fee per swimmer $160.00 1 day (up to 8 hours)Entry fee per swimmer $310.00 Hire: Pool Toy (includes Lifeguard cover) Flat rate - up to 3 hours $220.00 Flat rate - up to 8 hours $400.00 Keep up-to-date Follow the Thames Centennial Pool Facebook page and subscribe to our e-Newsletter (just follow the link, fill in your details and select the pool e-Newsletter that interests you).